dsi-explore/eda20-team4-project/EDA/salary_job_category_industry.md

 ![](salary_job_category_industry_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

+The top 5 industries in the San Francisco Bay area are the same as the top 5 industries across all metro areas in the data.

 ``` r
 #calculate average min and max salary for each industry
 ji_sf_avg <- sf_data %>% filter(!is.na(min_salary) & !is.na(max_salary) &